elastic/integrations/packages/gitlab/docs/README.md

 ## Setup

-Refer to the Gitlab documentation for the specific filepath(s) for your instance type.
+Refer to the GitLab documentation for the specific filepath(s) for your instance type.
 Both are provided as default in the configuration setup, but only one will be needed for use.
-See [API](https://docs.gitlab.com/ee/administration/logs/#api_jsonlog) and [Production](https://docs.gitlab.com/ee/administration/logs/#production_jsonlog).
+See [API](https://docs.gitlab.com/ee/administration/logs/#api_jsonlog) and [Production](https://docs.gitlab.com/ee/administration/logs/#production_jsonlog) for details.

 ## Logs

 ### api

-Collect logs for HTTP requests made to the Gitlab API.
-Check out the [Gitlab api log docs](https://docs.gitlab.com/ee/administration/logs/#api_jsonlog) for more information.
+Collect logs for HTTP requests made to the GitLab API.
+Check out the [GitLab API log docs](https://docs.gitlab.com/ee/administration/logs/#api_jsonlog) for more information.

 **Exported fields**